luisgc2116/luis_notes/index.md

 4. [Introcution to Bayesian Probability](preliminaries/intro_bayesian_prob/): Introduction to Bayesian and Frequentist Statistics.

-5. [Introcution to Entropy]
+5. [Introcution to Entropy and Information](published_notes/fundamental/intro_entropy/): Introduction to the concepts of entropy and information that began with Shannon's Information Theory.

 ## Concepts to Probability

-1. [Entropy, Cross-Entropy, and KL-Divergence]
+1. [Entropy, Cross-Entropy, and KL-Divergence]:

 2. [Bayesian networks](representation/directed/): Definitions.
 Representations via directed graphs.
 Independencies in directed models.